computergrrl/OOP-Word-Guessing-Game-PHP/README.md

 The player keeps choosing letters until they reveal all the letters in the phrase, or they make 5 incorrect guesses.
 ***********************************************************************

+Game has been tested in and is compatible with current versions of Google Chrome and Mozilla Firefox (css animations seem to only work in Chrome)

 2 objects used in this code; Game object and Phrase object.

 Combination of object methods and session variables used to display game and control interactive gameplay